- Sample Itinerary

 IN THE EVENT OF EMERGENCY CIRCUMSTANCES THE NIGHT BEFORE THE TRIP, OUR GREEN RIVER HEADQUARTERS NUMBER IS 435-564-3273

 Desolation weather: In May and early June temperatures average 70 to 80 degrees during the day and 50 to 60 degrees at night.
 In late June through August the daytime temperatures are 80 to 100 degrees, with nighttime temperatures 60 to 70 degrees.
 Light rain showers occasionally occur in this area, and it can cool temperatures considerably.
-With this in mind we recommend you have a poncho or rain suit, polypropylene underwear, (fleece top and pants are nice in cool weather too) and a light tent.
-If you reserved a rental unit with us when you booked your river trip, we will have a tent and rain gear for you.
-There will also be an abundance of sun, so bring a hat and plenty of suntan lotion and/or sunscreens.
+With this in mind we recommend you have a poncho or rain suit, long underwear, fleece, and a light tent.
+If you reserved a rental kit with us when you booked your river trip, we will have a tent and rain gear for you.
+There will also be an abundance of sun, so bring a hat and plenty of suntan lotion and/or sunscreens. *Please avoid spray on sun-screen for the health and safety of your guide and fellow-guests.

 Hiking is a highlight of the trip, however, it is strictly an optional activity.
 There are many interesting short hikes available.
 Hiking can be done in durable sneakers or lightweight hiking boots.
 Remember that hiking and other activities vary widely pending time, and what other plans are ahead for the day on the river.